-Here, we first check how to connect the branch-point singularities (EPs) with the end-wall of holographic confining geometries, which can simulate the confinement/deconfinement phase transitions \cite{Fatemiabhari:2024aua}.
-We suggest there is an interesting link, since both EPs and this end-wall cause dramatic phase transitions, induce chaos, and specifically have \textbf{“chiral symmetry breaking”} effects.
-Also, it has been suggested that at EPs, the metric ceases to exist \cite{Geyer:2008sug}, similar to the effects of the wall in AdS/QCD models.
+Here, we make an analogy between exceptional points and exceptional lines with the end-wall of holographic confining geometries, which can simulate the confinement/deconfinement phase transitions \cite{Fatemiabhari:2024aua}.
+We note that, as both EPs and the confining end-wall cause similar phase transitions, induce chaos, and cause chiral symmetry breaking, each one could modeled using the other one.
+Also, it has been suggested that at EPs, the metric ceases to exist \cite{Geyer:2008sug}, similar to the effects of the end-wall in AdS/QCD models.

-There are several reasons which indicate the connections between AdS/QCD models and EPs.
-First is the behavior of the quantum measure “fidelity.”
+There are several other reasons which indicate such connections between AdS/QCD models and EPs.
+First, is the behavior of the quantum measure “fidelity.”
 In quantum information, one could use fidelity to find the exceptional points and their orders, as they only require ground-state calculations.
 The definition of fidelity is

-where $\epsilon$ is small, and it can define the distance between quantum states and detect quantum phase transitions in parameter space.
-After series expansion,
+where $\epsilon$ is small, and it can define the distance between the quantum states and detect quantum phase transitions in the parameter space.